Shaiza-10000/Spatial-Transcritopmics-Analysis/Analysis-of-Visium-Fluroscence-Data/README.md

 sq.pl.spatial_scatter(adata, color="cluster")
 ```

 The first plot maps the gene-expression-derived clusters onto the tissue.
-This is the **reference** — the biologically grounded picture of cell type organization that the rest of the notebook will try to reproduce using only image features.
+This is the **reference**, the biologically grounded picture of cell type organization that the rest of the notebook will try to reproduce using only image features.
 Keep this in mind as you go through the analysis.
 At the end, you compare back to it.

 ---